PdxCodeGuild/class_mountain_goat/labs/mobbed-hangman.md

 Guess a letter:
 ```

 ## Extra Credit 1

+Allow the user to user to guess the whole word- if they enter more than one letter check if the string entered matches the secret word, and if so, they win!

+## Extra Credit 2

 We can use the following ASCII art to show the user how many wrong guesses they've made.
 Hint: use the number of incorrect guesses as an index into this list.